 As someone who’s spent a fair amount of time out tasting (and working a tasting room) in Napa Valley, I can honestly say it’s not what you’d expect.
 Glitz and wine-filled glamour?
 Sure!
 But to make the most of it, it takes a little more preparation than just showing up day of ready to drink.

 Here are the top five recommendations I’d make for preparing for and enjoying your trip to Napa.

 1. Make appointments.

 The number one mistake people make when coming is is not making appointments in advance.
 If it’s just a few of you and you don’t really care where you go, you’ll probably be fine planning a couple days before, but life is much easier when you plan in advance.
 Most of the higher end places require appointments, and while some have an online booking system, that’s not always the case so calling in advance to book is your best bet.

 2. It ain’t cheap.

-I mean, averaging $50 a tasting cheap.
-Depending on where you go, tastings will range from $30 to $100+, and while there are a few free ones, your best bet for quality is to pony up.
+The average Napa Valley wine tasting is around $70 these days.
+Depending on where you choose to go, tastings will range from $50 to $150+, and while there are a few free ones, your best bet for quality is to pony up.